 The Doctor of Ministry degree is an advanced professional degree designed to enable students to practice ministry at a high level of competency.
-The program builds on the general theological preparation of the Master of Divinity, master of missiology or master of Christian education degrees and moves toward a concentration which combines theory and significant experience.
+The program builds on the general theological preparation of the Master of Divinity degree and moves toward a concentration that combines theory and significant experience.
 The professional character of the degree is designed to prepare students to be effective in the practice of ministry rather than preparing for research and teaching vocations.